Friday, December 30, 2022

 The Suspension Bridge

-The main attraction is the 137 meters stretch of suspension bridge connecting both sides of the park, 130 feet above the Capilano river.
+The main attraction is the 137-meter suspension bridge, which connects both sides of the park and is 130 feet above the Capilano River.

 It's one of the most visited attractions in British Columbia and one of the most thrilling sights to behold.